What is Diabetic Retinopathy?

-Twenty percent of diabetics with background retinopathy will develop this more severe progression of the disease.
-When this happens, new blood vessels actually grow on the retina or optic nerve.
-The weakened blood vessels can rupture and bleed into the clear center of the eye.
-The resulting blood can blur vision by blocking light from reaching the retina.
-The ruptured blood vessels create scar tissue that interferes with vision further.
-Long-term bleeding and scarring can cause the retina to pull away from the wall of the eye.
-If the retina detaches, the result is severe vision loss, which requires immediate surgery.
-The longer an individual has diabetes, and if it is poorly controlled, the higher the risk that it will progress to proliferative diabetic retinopathy and severe vision loss.
+PDR (proliferative diabetic retinopathy): This is the more advanced stage of the disease.
+When this happens, new (weak) blood vessels actually grow on the retina or optic nerve (neovascularization).
+These weak vessels can rupture and bleed into the clear center of the eye.
+This can blur vision by blocking light from reaching the retina.
+Long-term bleeding can cause the retina to pull away from the wall of the eye (retinal detachment).
+If this happens, the result is severe vision loss.

-The best treatment for diabetic retinopathy is prevention – keeping your blood sugar under control.
+- The best treatment is prevention-keeping your blood sugar under control.
 Even when retinopathy is diagnosed, early treatment can preserve your vision.
-Treatment depends upon multiple factors, including the type and degree of retinopathy, associated ocular factors such as cataract or vitreous hemorrhage, and the medical history of the patient.

 - Anti-VEGF medication injections can help to reduce swelling of the macula which slows vision loss and possibly improve vision.